Efflorescence on Damp Wall simply means the appearance of white-colored powder material on the surface of the wall.

-6. For masonry ensure flashing & damp proof course is detailed correctly.
+6. For masonry, ensure the flashing and damp proof course are detailed correctly.
 Cover the top course at the end of each day work.

 4. Eradication of Efflorescence on Damp Wall

 For the eradication of efflorescence problem, the source of ingress of moisture should be determined first.
 The cause of ingress may be due to defective DPC or absence of DPC or other causes.

 1. The first action is to stop the source of ingress of moisture.

 2. The second step should be to remove plaster from both inside and outside and leave it to dry.

-3. Then removing the defective bad brick or filling voids with mortar then by cement slurry or cement concrete.
+3. Then removing the defective bad brick or filling voids with mortar or cement slurry or cement concrete.

-4. Check the mortar joint carefully and removing loose mortar where necessary.
+4. Check the mortar joint carefully and remove loose mortar where necessary.

 5. Wash the white patches surface with the acidic water and then wash it again with clean water.

 7. If the causes are due to the absence of the DPC course or due to the failure of DPC; a new course of DPC should have to be introduced or replaced by the defective DPC with the new one.

 DPC can be done by following;

 1. Cleaning the Surface

 The surface can be cleaned in the following ways before the application of DPC.

 Soluble salts deposited can be removed with a stiff bristle broom.
 Note that all brushed materials should be removed by a vacuum cleaner or other means.

-If the result is not satisfying, scrub with clean water then lightly rinse the surface.
+If the result is not satisfying, scrub with scrubber then lightly rinse the surface.
 Note that adding water may result in further deposits, repeated dry brushing as the deposit appears is probably the best.